Jirles/pettr/NOTES.md

 [x] use omniauth, at least one outside source (twitter and/or fb)
   - Twitter (later), Facebook, Instagram if possible [x] nested resources with appropriate RESTful routes
-  - Dog profiles should be nested under users (pets) [x] a form related to the parent resource^^
+  - Dog profiles should be nested under users (owner) [x] a form related to the parent resource^^
   - creating a pet profile
 [x] forms must display validation errors - easy